1. Home

 Lebanon crisis: What is MSF doing and how can I help?

-Following widescale Israeli airstrikes of multiple areas in Lebanon, MSF is stepping up its response to escalating humanitarian needs.
+Following widescale Israeli airstrikes of multiple areas in Lebanon, MSF teams are working around the clock to respond to escalating humanitarian needs.

 We are delivering healthcare and essential items to people who have been forced to flee their homes.